top of page

 The Old Taylor House - Image Joanna Hay Productions

 Sadly the tour was full on the day I visited, but I really hope to go back and see more of this fascinating history.
-The exhibition panels. graphics and videos were designed by local company Joanna Hay Productions.
+The exhibition panels, graphics and videos were designed by local company Joanna Hay Productions.

 the ruins of the original OFC building at the buffalo trace distillery, in an old warehouse with metal posts holding up a wooden beamed flat ceiling.
 A metal walkway on the floor level runs next to exposed ruins that reach from floor level and deeper. an exhibition stand with a sign tells visitors about the site